 Yes, but it’s best not to bring a dog on the first few sessions.
 Some dogs find it stressful at first, but nearly all dogs enjoy the ride after they are acclimated.
 Dogs are more relaxed if their human is also relaxed and confident.

 Keys to M-Dock are keys to the entire marina, and the marina office will not allow us to hand them out indiscriminately.
-Therefore, you need to take a key test and send it to the Vice President who will then arrange with the marina office for a key.
+Therefore, you need to take a key test and send it to the membership director who will then arrange with the marina office for a key.
 The cost is $15.

 The Key Test covers basic BRCC rules and procedures for boat access, care of the lockers and docks, equipment storage and security, and maintaining good relations with other marina users.
 The test is open book, based mostly on BRCC Operating Rules, and help from other BRCC members is allowed.